-The first class of Lynchburg College physician assistant students marked a milestone Thursday when they received the white coats that they will wear as they work with patients this fall.
+The first class of University of Lynchburg physician assistant students marked a milestone Thursday when they received the white coats that they will wear as they work with patients this fall.

 The College held a White Coat Ceremony to celebrate the group’s successful first semester.
 Although the summer required rigorous work and intense learning, it proved the students’ mettle.
 “We have now seen firsthand what we are capable of — how much information we can learn and how hard we are willing to work to become PAs,” said Brooke McNamara, president of the PA student society.

 The white coats symbolize a variety of ideas, but they especially serve to help medical professionals stand out as different, said Dr. Rusty Smith, dean of the School of Graduate Health Sciences.
 “In many ways we are different.
 We now put other people above ourselves,” he said.
 “The major focus of the School of Graduate Health Sciences is that first patient you put your hands on.
 As you put this white coat on, you take on a deep responsibility to care for that person beyond yourself.”